The European Association of Neurosurgical Societies (EANS)

-The European Association of Neurosurgical Societies (EANS) is an independent, supranational association of national European neurosurgical societies and individual members, which arranges congresses, scientific meetings and symposia, including the European Congress of Neurosurgery and EANS Annual Meetings, the European Neurosurgical Training courses and a number of additional CME events.
+The European Association of Neurosurgical Societies (EANS) is an independent, supranational association of national European neurosurgical societies and individual members which arranges congresses, scientific meetings and symposia, including the European Congress of Neurosurgery, the Annual EANS Meetings and the European Training courses.

 The policies of the EANS are determined both by the Executive Committee, which meets annually and consists of representatives from national member societies and individual members, and by the Administrative Council – a smaller elected group which might be considered our association’s “Cabinet” and discusses the issues relevant to the EANS on a much more regular basis.

-In addition, much of the work of the EANS is carried out by its various Committees and newly formed Sections, whose role will, we anticipate, become increasingly prominent.
-The Association also employs three full time professional salaried members of staff, who are responsible for the day to day running of the organization and for developing new initiatives in conjunction with key members of the Administrative Council.
+In addition, much of the work of the EANS is carried out by its Committees, and the Association also employs two full time professional salaried members of staff, who are responsible for the day to day running of the organization.

 For more information on the EANS, its activities and membership, please visit www.eans.org